-A: No, you’re not individually or as executor.
+A: No, you’re not financially responsible for estate debt as executor.
 It appears the estate is insolvent.
 Beneficiaries are never liable for estate expenses unless they have received a distribution from the probate and/or non-probate estate.
-If there is not enough funds to pay creditors, New Jersey’s probate code dictates a priority for paying creditors.
-Typically, expenses of administration, such as filing fees, executor commissions and attorney fees are paid first, then funeral expenses, then federal and state taxes, followed by expenses of the decedent’s last illness and then debts.
+If there are not enough funds to pay creditors, New Jersey’s probate code dictates a priority for paying creditors.
+Typically, expenses of administration, such as filing fees, executor commissions and attorney fees are paid first, then funeral expenses followed by federal and state taxes, followed by the expenses of the decedent’s last illness, and then general unsecured debts.
 You should contact an experienced probate attorney for guidance.

-A: This is a very well thought out question.
+A: This is a well thought out question.
 It mixes and matches the role of Trustee and Executor.
 Both are distinct.
 As Executor or as Trustee (I think you mean Trustee of your father’s Trust) your brother is legally responsible for handling your father’s Trust.
-While he can consider your opinion, he is responsible for making all of the final decisions.
+While he can consider your opinion, he is responsible for making all the final decisions.
 One undisclosed issue is the length of the trust for you and your siblings.
-If your father’s Trust terminated upon his death, you and your other siblings should immediately list the house for sale since the sale decision will directly affect your inheritance.
+If your father’s Trust terminated upon his death, you and your other siblings should, as a general rule, immediately list the house for sale.
 If your father’s Trust continues for a period of time, let’s say until one of you attains a certain age (say 40), then your Trustee brother must make the best decision for managing the Trust until it terminates with or without your input.
-As I indicated above, he has the say whether or not the property is sold depending on how much of your father’s Trust is a continuing Trust.
+As I indicated above, he has the say when and even if the property is sold depending on how much of your father’s Trust is a continuing Trust.
 However, he will be responsible to you and your siblings as beneficiaries for the decisions he makes.
 Any beneficiary can object to a Trustee’s decision.
-In order to have that decision legally reversed, a beneficiary must file an action with the Chancery Court, Probate Division, and the court would have to agree with you.
-Not a likely outcome based on these facts.
+In order to have that decision legally reversed, a beneficiary must file an action with the Chancery Court, Probate Division, and the court must evaluate your position.

 A: The Executor of any Estate has a legal obligation to distribute the assets of the Estate to the named beneficiaries who are legally entitled to receive those assets.
 Executors are legally required to protect Estate assets during the period of administration until they are distributed to the beneficiary(ies) who are entitled to receive them.
 It sounds like the Executor in this case allowed assets that belong to your daughter to be taken by someone else.
 Then again, jewelry is not “house contents”, it’s personalty.
 Does the Will address personalty?
 The Executor has an obligation to recover the jewelry unless your daughter chooses not to pursue her rights to this property.
 The remedy for any wrongdoing or mismanagement by the Executor, if not worked out between the parties, is through the probate court in the county of your residence.